iamguid/ngx-mf/README.md

 Type Form = FormModel<IUserModel, { contacts: ['group'] }>
 ```

-Then we have type, based on our model, before form will be init:
+Then we have type, based on our model, before form will be define:

 ```typescript
 FormGroup<{